Elliot Rodger: Santa Barbara

-Still hopeful of becoming rich, Rodger drove to Arizona in November 2012 to buy tickets for the Powerball jackpot, which had been raised to $500 million.
-Despite driving to Arizona four times, Rodger failed to win, further angering him.
+Still hopeful of becoming rich, starting in November 2012 Rodger drove on four separate occasions to Arizona over a six-month span to buy tickets for the Powerball jackpot, which had grown to $500 million.
+Rodger failed to win, further angering him.
 Thinking this meant he would remain a virgin, Rodger began to prepare for his "Day of Retribution", choosing the city of Isla Vista as his target.
 In December 2012, Rodger bought a Glock 34 Long Slide semi-automatic pistol for $755.57 at a firearms dealer in Goleta, California.
+He purchased another handgun, a SIG Sauer P226, in Burbank for $1,100 in March 2013.